rust-lang/nomicon/src/other-reprs.md

   difference from a struct is that the fields aren’t named.

 * `repr(C)` is equivalent to one of `repr(u*)` (see the next section) for fieldless enums.
-The chosen size is the default enum size for the target platform's C application binary interface (ABI).
+The chosen size and sign is the default enum size and sign for the target platform's C application binary interface (ABI).
 Note that enum representation in C is implementation defined, so this is really a "best guess".
 In particular, this may be incorrect when the C code of interest is compiled with certain flags.